 Ultrasonic anti-fouling system (2013)

-Cutter headed sloop rig; keel stepped height 31.50 metres.
+Cutter headed sloop rig; keel-stepped height 31.50 meters.

 Awlgripped white spars (2005).